BioDecodingLab/Machine_Learning_for_Bioimage_Analysis/README.md

 Please create a local copy of the code and required files by cloning the repository:
 $ git clone [https://github.com/BioDecodingLab/Machine_Learning_for_Bioimage_Analysis.git](https://github.com/BioDecodingLab/Machine_Learning_for_Bioimage_Analysis.git)

-We will use python 3.x (as python2 is not supported anymore).
+We will use python 3.x.
 Similarly, we will mainly use jupyter notebooks (.ipynb) for the courses taught at this course.

 - Jupyter notebooks are very useful tools for learning programming because they provide a nice visual and interactive interface.
 - You can see the results of your code live, instead of waiting till your script (.py) finishes running in a terminal.